Prince Harry, Duke of Sussex

 Prince Harry, Duke of Sussex (Henry Charles Albert David; born 15 September 1984), is a member of the British royal family.
-As the younger son of King Charles III and Diana, Princess of Wales, he is fifth in the line of succession to the British throne.
+He is the younger son of King Charles III and Diana, Princess of Wales, and is fifth in the line of succession to the British throne.

-Educated at Wetherby School, Ludgrove School, and Eton College, Harry completed officer training at the Royal Military Academy Sandhurst.
-He was commissioned as a cornet into the Blues and Royals and served briefly alongside his older brother, William.
-Harry was deployed twice on active duty to Afghanistan; first for 10 weeks in Helmand Province during 2007–2008, and then for 20 weeks with the Army Air Corps in 2012–2013.

-Inspired by the Warrior Games in the United States, Harry launched the Invictus Games in 2014 as founding patron and remains involved.
-Two years later, alongside his brother William and sister-in-law Catherine, Harry jointly initiated the mental health awareness campaign "Heads Together".
+Harry was born during the reign of his paternal grandmother, Queen Elizabeth II.
+He was educated at Wetherby School, Ludgrove School, and Eton College, before completing officer training at the Royal Military Academy Sandhurst.
+Harry was commissioned as a cornet in the Blues and Royals and served briefly alongside his elder brother, Prince William.
+He was deployed twice on active service in Afghanistan: for ten weeks in Helmand Province during 2007–2008, and for twenty weeks with the Army Air Corps in 2012–2013.
+Inspired by the Warrior Games in the United States, Harry founded the Invictus Games in 2014 and remains actively involved as its patron.
+In 2016, together with his brother William and sister-in-law Catherine, he co-founded the mental health awareness initiative Heads Together.

-In 2018 Harry was made Duke of Sussex prior to his wedding to American actress Meghan Markle.
-They have two children: Archie and Lilibet.
-Harry and Meghan stepped down as working royals in January 2020, moved to Meghan's native Southern California, and launched Archewell Inc., a Beverly Hills-based mix of for-profit and not-for-profit business organisations.
-In March 2021, Harry sat for Oprah with Meghan and Harry, a much-publicised American television interview with his wife and Oprah Winfrey.
-The couple filmed Harry & Meghan, a Netflix docuseries, which was released in December 2022.
-In 2023, Harry released his memoir, Spare.
+In 2018, Harry was created Duke of Sussex ahead of his wedding to American actress Meghan Markle.
+The couple have two children, Archie and Lilibet.
+In January 2020, Harry and Meghan stepped back from their roles as working members of the royal family and relocated to Southern California.
+They subsequently established Archewell Inc., a Beverly Hills–based organisation encompassing both commercial and charitable ventures.
+In March 2021, Harry and Meghan gave a widely publicised interview to Oprah Winfrey on Oprah with Meghan and Harry.
+In December 2022, they appeared in the Netflix documentary series Harry & Meghan.
+In 2023, Harry published his memoir, Spare.
+In August 2026, he and Meghan relocated to the UK with their children, without plans to resume public duties as working members of the royal family.